zbalkan/zbalkan.github.io/_posts/2026-05-17-dzmac-dznetcut.md

 TMAC was one of those small Windows utilities that did exactly what many of us needed.
 It listed adapters, showed useful network information, changed MAC addresses, restored the original address, and supported network configuration profiles.
 It was simple, practical, and familiar.
 The problem is that it has not meaningfully moved for a long time.

 DZMAC is my attempt to keep that kind of workflow alive on modern Windows.
 It is not a reverse-engineering project and it is not trying to clone every TMAC feature.
-It is a focused replacement for the parts I still care about: adapter inspection, MAC address changes, randomization, restore, basic IP context, presets, and CLI support.
+It is a focused replacement for the parts I still care about: adapter inspection, MAC address changes, randomisation, restore, basic IP context, presets, and CLI support.

 {% include gallery id="galleryDzmac" caption="GUI and CLI aspects of dzmac" %}